I normally write about all of the awesome things I’ve seen and done while traveling and try to convince YOU to do the same someday.

 I was most looking forward to seeing the colorful temple at Cao Dai, but much to my dismay, we arrived and our guide announced that we had to be back on the bus in 20 minutes.
 Are you for serious?!
 Half of that time would be spent walking to/from the temple, meaning we had a whole 10 minutes to look around the church.
 We spent more time at that “rest stop” than at one of the attractions advertised on this tour.

 And to add insult to injury, we were all herded around the temple like cattle.
 I stopped for a few seconds to take a picture from the balcony and was immediately told to keep moving.
 If there’s anything I hate, it’s being rushed – ESPECIALLY when it comes to traveling.

-We arrived at Cu Chi later in the afternoon, which was nice because it wasn’t overrun by crowds at that time.
+We arrived at Cu Chi later in the afternoon for our Vietnam tunnel tour, which was nice because it wasn’t overrun by crowds at that time.
 It was still disgustingly hot though as we trudged from site to site at Cu Chi.
 It started out with a brief film which made it all too clear that Vietnam is not too fond of America – understandably so, considering what damage we caused in the war.
 But when every other line in the film highlights what atrocious things the Americans did during the Vietnam War, it gets old pretty fast.
 It’s not too enjoyable listening to a one-sided story that belittles your nation.
 The anti-American propaganda was just ridiculous.